miniflux/google-reader/README.md

 ### Token

+This endpoint returns a CSRF token required for making modifications.
+The token must be included as the `T` parameter in `POST` requests, along with the `Authorization` header.

 Request:

 - URL: `/reader/api/0/token`
 - Method: `GET`
-- Supported formats: Returns the POST token in plain text format
+- Supported formats: Returns the CSRF token in plain text format

 Python example: